-The recognition of prior experiential learning involves an assessment process on the part of the University's academic staff that leads to recognition.
+The recognition of prior experiential learning involves an assessment process undertaken by the University's academic staff that may lead to recognition.
 The RPEL claim is assessed by an RPL Panel (as outlined by in Annex A and the Assessment Board regulations) organised at School/Division level and ratified by the relevant Assessment Board.

-Checks are made to evaluate each item of evidence to ensure that the learning is appropriate to the learning objectives of the academic award being sought.
+Checks are made to evaluate each item of evidence to ensure that the prior learning is well matched the learning objectives/ outcomes of the equivalent FHEQ level and/ or credit values sought.

 Normally an assessment interview will be held to test claims to learning.
 Assessors might ask the claimant to undertake an assessment exercise to substantiate aspects of the learning claims.
 These exercises could be written assignments, demonstration activities or examinations, possibly taken from the module(s) for which credit is being claimed.
 Where further evidence is required, the opportunity will normally be given to produce this.
 If successful, the RPL Panel will assign credit points at the appropriate level to the experiential learning.
-This credit rating will be subject to the approval of the appropriate Assessment Board.
+This credit rating will be subject to the approval of theappropriate Assessment Board.